The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Introduction

-This plurality of practices adds a layer of complexity to the cross-comparison of studies into the transmission spectra of ultra-hot Jupiters and hinders the interpretation of apparent differences in results.
+This plurality of practices adds a layer of complexity to the cross-comparison of studies of the transmission spectra of ultra-hot Jupiters and hinders the interpretation of apparent differences in results.
 This motivates efforts to standardise methodology.
 In this paper, we therefore present the calculation of a grid of high-resolution model transmission spectra at optical and near-infrared wavelengths, from which we derive cross-correlation templates and masks.
-We make these publicly available with the intention to improve the comparability of cross-correlation methods and derived results, and to the benefit of users who have limited access to the expertise needed to produce templates, or who wish to benchmark their own templates.
+This work is part of the Mantis network, an international research collaboration dedicated to high-resolution spectroscopy.
+We make these publicly available with the intention to improve the comparability of cross-correlation methods and derived results and to benefit users who have limited access to the expertise needed to produce templates or who wish to benchmark their own templates.

-\subsection{Overview of high-resolution spectrographs}
+\section{Overview of high-resolution spectrographs}

 Several high-resolution spectrographs are already available on a wide range of different telescopes.
 Table \ref{tab:high-res_spectrographs} provides an overview of existing and planned instruments, along with the observatories they are located at and the corresponding telescopes' mirror diameters.